1. Meyerstein I. Sustaining our spirits: spiritual study/discussion groups for coping with medical illness. J Religion Health. 2005;44(2):207-225.

 9. Coffey JS.
 Parenting a child with chronic illness: a metasynthesis.
 Pediatr Nurs.
 2006;32(1):51-59.

-14. Golan N. Identifying and defining the crisis situation.
+14. Golan N. Identifying and defining the crisis situations.
 In: Golan N (ed).
 Treatment in Crisis Situation: Treatment Approaches in the Human Services.
 New York, NY: The Free Press; 1978: 61-79.

 16. Roberts AR.
 Contemporary Perspectives on Crisis Intervention and Prevention.
 Englewood Cliffs, NJ: Prentice Hall; 1991.